October 17, 2019

 Continuous testing in DevOps requires a well-defined process.
 Such a process relies on a culture that allows the various practitioners to collaborate and contribute equally to the testing efforts.
 With that in mind, providing these practitioners with the right test environments, test frameworks, and proper visibility is key to their success.
 Lastly, measuring success as an ongoing practice helps everyone understand their maturity level and where they can and should grow.

-Explore Test Automation With Perfecto
+Explore Automation Test Strategy With Perfecto

 Experience how Perfecto can help you implement your DevOps testing strategy with our 14-day free trial.